 The Role of Negligence in Personal Injury Cases

-Missouri follows a “pure comparative fault” rule.
-This means plaintiffs can recover damages even if they’re partially at fault, but their compensation is reduced by their percentage of fault.
-Courts assess each party’s level of responsibility in the accident.
+Missouri applies a “pure comparative fault” standard.
+That means that plaintiffs can be awarded damages even if they were 10 percent to 50 percent at fault, but by law, the damages are reduced by their portion of fault.
+Courts determine the percentage of responsibility of each party involved in the crash.

-Evidence plays a crucial role in establishing negligence.
+Evidence is very important in proving negligence.
 This may include:

 - Eyewitness testimony